Driving to Mont Caro, the Highest Road in Tarragona — Only if You’re Not Afraid of Heights

 Where is Mont Caro?

-Mont Caro is situated in the province of Tarragona, in northeastern Spain, within Els Ports Natural Park.
+Mont Caro is situated in the province of Tarragona, in northeastern Spain, within the Els Ports Natural Park.

 Why is Mont Caro Famous?